 If you are interested in joining the board, please email firstname.lastname@example.org to find out when our next board meeting will take place.

 Are you a college student in the Twin Cities who wants to help farmed animals?
-Come to our weekly meetings, meet other animal advocates, and learn how you can get involved.
+Or to you want to try out eating vegan?
+Come to our weekly meetings, enjoy food and conversation, meet other animal advocates, and learn how you can get involved.
 (High school seniors are welcome, too!)

 At the University of Minnesota, Twin Cities